-One of the most spiritual places in India, the Golden Temple, also known as Sri Harmandir Sahib.
+One of the most spiritual places in India is the Golden Temple, also known as Sri Harmandir Sahib.
 It is the holiest shrine in all of Sikhism.
-The stunning golden architecture of the temple and the daily Langar attract a large number of visitors and devotees each day.
+The stunning golden architecture of the temple and the daily Langar attract many visitors and devotees each day.
 The temple is open to devotees of all faiths.

 The Community kitchen of the temple serves free food to over a lakh people irrespective of religion or belief.
 The spiritual tank, the Amrit Sarovar, surrounds the glorious central shrine.
 Golden Temple is indisputably one of the most exquisite attractions in the world.

 Wagah Border is one of Best Places to Visit in Amritsar

 I was lying in the middle of Amritsar in India and Lahore in Pakistan.
-The border crossing draw its name from Wagah village, which is near the Radcliffe Line, the boundary demarcation line dividing India and Pakistan upon the Partition of British India, was drawn.
+The border crossing drew its name from Wagah village, near the Radcliffe Line, the boundary demarcation line dividing India and Pakistan upon the Partition of British India was drawn.

-The Wagah Border Ceremony, held every day at the border crossing, is the prime attraction for the tourists and patriots.
+The Wagah Border Ceremony, held every day at the border crossing, is the prime attraction for tourists and patriots.
 Every evening, just before sunset, the Indian and Pakistan military soldiers meet at this border post to engage in a 30-minute display of military camaraderie and showmanship.

 This ceremony is held two hours before the sunset; both countries close their side of the border and lower their flags.
-The flag ceremony is conduct by the Pakistan Rangers and Indian Border Security Force.
-The crowd engages in chanting the Indian national anthem.
+The flag ceremony is conducted by the Pakistan Rangers and Indian Border Security Force.
+The crowds engage in chanting the Indian national anthem.

 This energetic ceremony is a sight to behold and gives Goosebumps to anyone watching the ceremony.

 Jallianwala Bagh is a public garden that also houses a memorial to commemorate the massacre of peaceful celebrators by the British forces.
-This garden is associated with one of the most heart-wrenching incidents of Indian history.
+His garden is associated with one of the most heart-wrenching incidents of Indian history.
 Thousands of innocent people were killed on the order of General Dyer as the people were gathered to celebrate the occasion of Baisakhi.